SpookyKipper/TabIslandsForChrome/README.md

   - UI does not support tab groups
   - Opera seems to be working on it
 - Vivaldi
-  - UI does not support Chrome Tab Groups API
+  - Does not support Chrome Tab Groups API
 - Kiwi Browser, or any mobile browsers that allows Chrome Extensions
   - Does not support Desktop Tab Groups API
 - Mozilla Firefox